CruceGameDevel/CruceGame/docs/game-rules_en.md

 If the trump was not played, the round is won by the player who put the card with the highest value and the suit of the first card.
-If the trump was players, the round is won by the player who put the trump with the higest value.
+If the trump was played, the round is won by the player who put the trump with the higest value.
 The player who wins the round will start the next one.